 Dragon fruit is propagated by cuttings that are prepared from an entire stem segment or six to eight inches (15 - 20 cm) stem segments.

-There are few diseases known to affect dragon fruit.
+There are very few diseases known to affect dragon fruit.
 However, stem rot caused by Xanthomonas campestris and brown spots caused by Dothiorella on the fruit have been reported in Australia and Central America.

 - Other uses Cosmetics